calvin-bj/playwright-bug-timezoneid/README.md

 # Prerequisites

-Ensure deps are installed using `yarn` and
+Ensure deps are installed using `yarn` and `yarn playwright install`

 # Reproduction steps